vivjamba/triangleTestSuiteProject/README.md

 Example program for a software testing exercise that focuses on unit testing and test effectiveness, using code coverage and mutation analysis.

+The triangle program was given by CS520 Course teaching staff.
+The tests were written by us!

 Testing
 -------
 Run `./test.sh` to compile and run all test cases.